 In early 20th-century America, however, eugenics shifted towards biological engineering with the advent of enforced sterilisation for those regarded as ‘feeble-minded’.

-In the US, sterilisation laws were passed at the state level—beginning with Indiana in 1907.
+In the US, sterilisation laws were passed at state level—beginning with Indiana in 1907.
 Frustratingly for American eugenicists, these initial laws were later ruled unconstitutional.

 In 1922, Harry Laughlin—second in command at the Cold Spring Harbor Eugenics Record Office, America’s eugenic epicentre—drafted a sterilisation law designed from the ground up to be constitutionally bullet-proof.

 ‘Turned out, it was,’ says Comfort.

 After being raped and giving birth to a child, Carrie Buck—a young woman with a mental disability—was ordered by the court to undergo sterilisation.